Arithmetic of the moduli of semistable elliptic surfaces: Counting semistable elliptic curves over global fields by

-In this section, we would like to consider the connection between the number fields and the function fields called the \textit{global fields analogy}.
-That is, when one studies the questions in number theory involving the number field $\Qb$ and the algebraic extensions of $\Qb$ there is an observation that the questions can be brought to the geometry of curves over the finite fields involving the (global) function field $\Fb_q(t)$ and the algebraic extensions of $\Fb_q(t)$.
-While it was well known in the past that the elliptic surfaces over the complex numbers have some strict analogies with elliptic curves over the number fields, we take this analogy further by passing the arithmetic invariant of the moduli of semistable elliptic surfaces over the finite fields through the global fields analogy (see Remark~\ref{rmk:bijection}).

-Through the notion of \textit{bounded height}, we will consider $Z_{\Fb_q(t)}(B)$ which is the counting of semistable elliptic surfaces (Definition~\ref{def:ellsurf}) with $12n$ nodal singular fibers and a distinguished section.
-The growth rate of $Z_{\Fb_q(t)}(B)$ can be computed by the arithmetic invariant $|L_{1, 12n}(\Fb_q)|$ in the function field setting.
-An analogous object in the number field setting is $Z_{\Qb}(B)$ which is the counting of semistable elliptic curves over $\Qb$.
-In the end, we formulate a heuristic that for both of the global fields the asymptotic of $Z_{K}(B)$ will match with one another.
-While the counting of stable elliptic curves with squarefree discriminants has been done in the past on the number field by \cite{Baier}, the counting of semistable elliptic curves with non-squarefree discriminants has not yet been done on either of the global fields.
+In this section, we consider $\Zc_{\Fb_q(t)}(\Bc)$ the counting function of semistable elliptic surfaces (Definition~\ref{def:ellsurf}) with $12n$ nodal singular fibers and a distinguished section.
+We explicitly compute $\Zc_{\Fb_q(t)}(\Bc)$ by the arithmetic invariant $|\Lc_{1, 12n}(\Fb_q)|$ in the function field setting.
+An analogous object in the number field setting is $\Zc_{\Qb}(\Bc)$ which is the counting of semistable elliptic curves over $\Qb$.
+In the end, we formulate a heuristic that for both of the global fields the countings $\Zc_{K}(\Bc)$ will match with one another.